 What services and support does BBR provide?

 Better BedRest is a nonprofit offering support, resource and referral service for women placed on bedrest due to complications of pregnancy.
 Expectant mothers and their families are often caught off-guard when doctors or midwives suddenly prescribe bedrest.
 Better BedRest helps support these women and their families in a variety of ways for positive outcome for mom and babies.
 Telephone volunteers check in with each client weekly.
 They offer emotional support as well as referrals to important community resources.
 Bedrest moms can be connected to talk to each other if both parties agree.
-There is a blog expectant mothers can read or join in.
-We offer emergency financial grants to help pay a small bill if the caller qualifies.
+There is a newsletter expectant mothers can read, check out our resource page or call with questions.
+We offer emergency financial grants to help pay a small bill if the caller qualifies (Maryland only).

 Do you provide any in-home type services?